wamp-proto/wamp-proto/rfc/text/work/partitioned-subscriptions.md

+-- the contents here should move to "ap_rpc_sharded_subscriptions.md" .. and then be overworked --

 # Partitioned Subscriptions

 Support for this feature MUST be announced by *Publishers* (`role := "publisher"`), *Subscribers* (`role := "subscriber"`) and *Brokers* (`role := "broker"`) via